 This post may contain affiliate links.
 Please read our disclosure policy.

-This is the perfect Prime Rib recipe that is cooked in the oven with a secret trick that gives you the most tender meat ever!
+This easy prime rib recipe is cooked in the oven with a secret trick that gives you the most tender meat ever!

 • Easy.
-With Just a 5 minutes prep, It’s a cinch to make!
+With just a 5 minute prep time, it’s a cinch to make!

-• Flavor.
+• Flavorful.
 It is generously seasoned with herbs for a delicious crust.

 Marinade for prime rib recipe in a small bowl.